braiden/python-ant-downloader/README.md

 ### Easy Install (stable)

-Make sure your system as python, setuptools, and libusb1:
+Make sure your system has python, setuptools, and libusb1:

     sudo apt-get install python python-setuptools libusb-1.0-0

+You may want to install the version lxml packaged with your disto if you don't have python C development tools installed:

+	supo apt-get install python-lxml

 Once prerequisites are installed you can install python-ant-downloader from PyPi:

     sudo easy_install python-ant-dowloader

-You can also automatically update:
+You can also upgrade a previous installation:

 	sudo easy_install --upgrade python-ant-downloader

-If you get an error building lxml, you can probably install a prebuilt version provided by your distro, and retry easy_install:

-    sudo apt-get install python-lxml

 ### Git (development version)